NicolasGrimonpont/GTmetrix-Reports/README.md

 ## Work with assets and ressources

-The compilation of resources works with webpack and node manages the tasks. (we don't use gulp or grunt)
+The compilation of resources works with webpack and node manages the tasks. (don't use gulp or grunt)

-install frontend dependencies
+Install frontend dependencies

     npm install

-Run watch task (watch for changes on project and minify in the fly)
+Run watch task (watch for changes on javascript and scss files and compile on the fly)

     npm run watch